-Symposia and workshops for the Joint ASM-IMC Meeting will be selected by the ASM-IFM Program Committee.
+Symposia and workshops for the 13th International Mammalogical Congress (IMC-13) will be selected by the IMC-13 Scientific Advisory Committee.
 Organizers of symposia and workshops are encouraged to prepare a review or proceedings manuscript for consideration by the Journal of Mammalogy or a similar taxonomically focused journal.
-These guidelines specifically cover proposals for workshops at the 2021 Joint ASM-IMC Meeting.
+The guidelines below specifically cover proposals for workshops at the IMC-13 Meeting.

 Workshops provide for focused instruction on a specific topic of more restricted interest than is appropriate for a symposium.
 The structure of workshops is flexible, with an emphasis on participatory learning; structured presentations and demonstrations should be balanced with time for discussion and questions.
-Workshops may be scheduled concurrently with contributed paper sessions, as a pre-meeting event (typically the day of the Board of Directors’ meeting), or during the mid-meeting break (i.e., the scheduled “free day”).
+Workshops may be scheduled concurrently with contributed paper sessions, as a pre-meeting event, or during the mid-meeting break (i.e., the scheduled “free day”).
 Workshops scheduled in opposition to paper sessions will be limited to a 90- or 120-minute session.
 If workshops require more than two hours, they will be scheduled as a pre-meeting or mid-meeting event.
 Pre-meeting workshops have greater flexibility.

-Proposal Deadline: To be considered for the Joint ASM-IMC Meeting, proposals for workshops must be submitted by 1 May 2020 will be considered for inclusion in the meeting program.
+Proposal Deadline: To be considered for the IMC-13 Meeting, proposals for workshops must be submitted by 2 September 2022 (new, extended deadline) will be considered for inclusion in the meeting program.

-Proposal Submission: The organizer(s) should submit workshop proposals electronically to Dr. Kayce Bell (email@example.com).
-By submitting a proposal, the organizers are committing to overseeing the planning and execution of the proposed event if it is accepted by the ASM-IFM Program Committee.
+Proposal Submission: The organizer(s) should submit workshop proposals electronically using the online application form (https://tinyurl.com/2p8b99cu).
+By submitting a proposal, the organizers are committing to overseeing the planning and execution of the proposed event if it is accepted by the IMC-13 Scientific Advisory Committee.
 Specifically, if a proposal is accepted, the organizers are responsible for ensuring that workshop instructors register in a timely fashion.
-The ASM-IFM Program Committee has the authority to cancel a workshop if instructor registration is not completed by the published deadlines.
+The IMC-13 Scientific Advisory Committee has the authority to cancel a workshop if instructor registration is not completed by the published deadlines.

-Proposal Review: Proposals received by the 1 May 2020 deadline will be reviewed by the ASM-IFM Program Committee and final decisions will be made by July 2020 (i.e., ~ 12 months in advance of the Joint ASM-IMC Meeting).
+Proposal Review: Proposals received by the 2 September 2022 deadline will be reviewed by the IMC-13 Scientific Advisory Committee and final decisions will be made by 1 October 2022 (i.e., ~ 9 months in advance of the Joint ASM-IMC Meeting).
 Review criteria will include the broad appeal of the topic to meeting attendees, the potential to forward the science of mammalogy and the willingness of workshop organizers to pursue publication of the proceedings in the Journal of Mammalogy or a similar taxonomically focused journal.
 Workshop applications should promote inclusion, and thus proposals with instructors from diverse backgrounds will be viewed favorably during the review process.

-Proposal Format: The organizer(s) must complete the “ASM-IMC Application for the Proposal of Symposia and Workshops”.
-This includes the 1-page application form as well as a description of the proposed event (see Proposal Description below).
+Proposal Format: The organizer(s) must complete the “IMC-13 Application for the Proposal of Symposia and Workshops”.
+This includes the application form as well as a 1-2 page description of the proposed event (see Proposal Description below).
 The application form requires contact information for the organizer(s) and ALL proposed instructors, meaning that these individuals should already have been identified and contacted about the potential of participating.

 Proposal Description: The proposal must contain a detailed description of the goals of the workshop and an explanation of the relevance of this topic to a broad range of mammalogists.
 Further, the organizer(s) should include a justification for the inclusion of each instructor, as well as an explanation of each instructor’s general background and contribution to the event (including a proposed title, if possible).